Xincoff/The-impeller/README.md

 All data is displayed on the screen.
 The output is 4-20V.
 The project was commissioned by the organization Atmosphere LLC

-LICENSE
-Copyright (c) 2025 Atmosphere LLC

-All Rights Reserved.

-Unauthorized copying, modification, distribution, display, or use of this project via any medium is strictly prohibited.
-This project is confidential and proprietary and may only be used by explicit permission of the copyright holder.